 Passports are required.
 We strongly recommend that all guests travel with a passport validity date of at least six months past the date of departure from the island and check specific country of origin requirements.
 For information on obtaining or renewing a US passport please visit the US Department of State.
 For information on UK passports, visit the HM Passport Office.
 In our current times, passports are the most expeditious and reliable form of identification when traveling domestically or internationally.

-The primary carriers into The Grenadines pass through Barbados.
-British Air and Virgin Atlantic operate service from Gatwick outside of London, American Airlines operates service from many US destinations.
+The primary carriers into The Grenadines pass through St. Lucia.
+British Air and Virgin Atlantic operate service from London, American Airlines, Delta, JetBlue, United operates service from many US destinations.
 In Canada, WestJet and Air Canada operate regular scheduled flights.

 More regional services and connecting flights are from a variety of departure points and include:

 There is a departure tax of EC$50-US$19.
 Departure Tax is payable at the Union Island airport prior to departure.

 All visitors must have valid passports.
 All visitors must also have a return or ongoing ticket.
 Visas are not required.